Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Numerical experiments

 with ${\bf M}_j^x$ being the spatial mass matrix and ${\bf A}_j^x$ corresponding to the spatial Laplacian.

 In \cite{LZ21}, it was proposed to use the Bartels--Stewart method for the efficient solution of \eqref{eq:precond1}.
 This, however, requires the Schur decomposition of the matrix $\big({\bf A}_j^t\big)^{-1}{\bf M}_j^t$ which is computationally expensive and hence time-consuming.
 We shall therefore make use of the observation from \cite{HM21} that the LU factorization of the compressed wavelet matrices can be computed very efficiently by means of nested dissection.
 Figure~\ref{fig:dissect} depicts the sparsity pattern of the compressed system matrix ${\bf A}_j^t+\mu {\bf M}_j^t$ in wavelet coordinates.
 The fill-in of the LU factorization is minimal as both, the left factor as well as the right factor, have fewer nonzero entries than the original matrix.
-As a consequence, we can rapidly apply a direct solver in the temporal coordinate.
+As a consequence, we can apply a fast sparse direct solver for the linear systems in the temporal coordinate.

 In order to exploit this fact, we assume that the sequence

 consists of Lagrangian finite element spaces of continuous, piecewise polynomials of total degree $p_x\geq 1$ on a nested sequence of regular, simplicial quasiuniform partitions of the spatial domain $\domain$ that is obtained by a systematic refinement, for example by the newest edge bisection or dyadic subdivision, which we will use here.
 Here, $\Delta_j^x = \{1,\ldots,N_j^x\}$ denotes the set of indices for (one-scale) nodal basis functions of $S^x_j$.
 For preconditioning the system matrix \eqref{eq:precond1}, we switch to multilevel frame coordinates of BPX-type in $S^x_j(\domain)$, see \cite{BPX, Griebel95,HSS08} for details.
 Then, on each grid-scale in the spatial domain $\domain$, we have to perform a diagonal scaling of the system matrix \eqref{eq:precond1} for the current spatial meshwidth $h_j^x$.
 Since the entries of the finite element mass matrix $\diag({\bf M}_j^x)$ scale asymptotically like $1$ and those of the stiffness matrix $\diag({\bf A}_j^x)$ like $(h_j^x)^{-2}$ provided that the finite elements in space are $L^2$-normalized, we need to apply the diagonal scaling to